eclipse-hono/hono/site/documentation/content/concepts/device-provisioning/index.md

 The Device Registry is expected to perform the following steps:

 1. Generate a unique device-id
-2. Create device, disabled
+2. Create device
-3. Create credentials, disabled
+3. Create credentials
 4. Optional: Provision device in external systems
-5. Enable device
-6. Enable credentials

 The newly created credentials are returned to the protocol adapter in the response as if they had been present before.